blake-fm/vcenter-log4j/README.md

 - Type `cve`, hit tab, enter

 And you're done.

+## What it does
+- Automatically detects the version and required steps
+- Backs up existing files to .bak files
+- Applies the workarounds recommended by VMware
+- Skips any steps that are already applied
+- Reports status as it goes
+- Provides a summary at the end - verification is more accurate / granular than the KB steps

+### What it does..n't
+- 6.5 PSC Client Service

 ### If you don't like quick and dirty..
 Apply workarounds and verify